Gwindalmir/SEWorkshopTool/README.md

 **THIS IS EXPERIMENTAL AND BUGGY**

 It can only upload and download mods.
 It cannot update tags.
 Thumbnail editing is untested.
 Authentication is required, this is done via email.
 SEWT does not ask for your account password!
 If you do not want to use SEWT for authentication, you might be able to manually create an OAuth2 token from the mod.io website, however this is untested.
-If so, add the following to SEWorkshopTool.exe.config, just below :
+If so, add the following to SEWorkshopTool.exe.config, just below:

 ```xml
   <appSettings>